PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission

-Several other observations investigated such properties of clouds in the Milky Way (e.g., \citealt{Roman_2010, Eden_2012, Cabral_2021}) and nearby galaxies (e.g., \citealt{Hirota_2011, Rebolledo_2012,Rebolledo_2015,Colombo_2014, Usero_2015, Rosolowsky_2021}).
-Some suggest that their star formation rates/efficiencies (e.g., \citealt{Rebolledo_2012, Rebolledo_2015}) and mass distributions (e.g., \citealt{Colombo_2014}) differ, for instance, due to their crossing through spiral arms (e.g., \citealt{Cabral_2017}) and that the most massive clouds are mostly found in the spiral arms (e.g., \citealt{Rebolledo_2012, Vieira_2024}).
+Several other observations surveys investigated such properties of clouds in the Milky Way (e.g., \citealt{Roman_2010, Eden_2012, Cabral_2021}) and nearby galaxies (e.g., \citealt{Hirota_2011, Rebolledo_2012,Rebolledo_2015,Colombo_2014, Usero_2015, Rosolowsky_2021}).
+Some suggest that their star formation rates and/or efficiencies (e.g., \citealt{Rebolledo_2012, Rebolledo_2015}) and mass distributions (e.g., \citealt{Colombo_2014}) differ, for instance due to their crossing through spiral arms (e.g., \citealt{Cabral_2017}), and that the most massive clouds are mostly found in the spiral arms (e.g., \citealt{Rebolledo_2012, Vieira_2024}).
 This difference could be due to self gravity in the spiral arms, agglomeration of pre-existing molecular clouds (e.g., \citealt{Field_1965, Taff_1972, Scoville_1979, Casoli_1982, Dobbs_2008}), shock compression driven by spiral structures (e.g., \citealt{Meidt_2013}), or due to low shear effects (e.g., \citealt{Elmegreen_2011}) or other factors.
 Other authors have measured cloud mass spectra that are uniform and independent of the physical conditions in their surroundings (e.g., \citealt{Eden_2012, Meyer_2013}).

 Simulations have also investigated GMCs and their evolution across different environments (e.g., \citealt{Dobbs_2006, Nimori_2012, Fujimoto_2014, Dobbs_2015, Cabral_2016, Grand_2017, Hopkins_2018, Tress_2021, Smith_2020, Colman_2024}). \cite{Cabral_2016,Cabral_2017} found that most clouds exhibit properties largely independent of their location within the galaxy.
-However, some tails of the distributions do, indicating that more extreme clouds favor specific environments.
-Also, \cite{Pettitt_2020} investigated different spiral arm models and saw differences in the interarm/arm mass spectra.
+However, some tails of the distributions depend on their location, indicating that more extreme clouds favor specific environments.
+In addition, \cite{Pettitt_2020} investigated different spiral arm models and saw differences in the interarm--arm mass spectra.
 Furthermore, analytical and numerical approaches suggest that the GMC lifecycle varies with the galactic environment (e.g., \citealt{Dobbs_2013, Fujimoto_2014, Dobbs_2015b, Jeffreson_2018, Meidt_2018}).